Here’s how you can boost your sleep this summer

 For all its many pleasures, summer can be hard on sleep.
 The heat makes it harder to get comfortable, sound nights of rest.
 Our schedules and routines can easily go sideways, upsetting sleep patterns and leaving us short on sleep.
 Many of my patients try to pack so much activity into their summer calendars they wind up feeling stressed and overwhelmed.
 If you’ve ever greeted September feeling like you need a vacation, you know what I’m talking about.

 But summer doesn’t have to be unfriendly to sleep.
-If you follow a few simple strategies, you can not only protect your sleep this summer, but actually arrive at Labor Day better rested than you were in June.
+If you follow a few simple strategies, like regulating your mattress temperature, and using cooling sheets, you can not only protect your sleep this summer, but actually arrive at Labor Day better rested than you were in June.

-Here are 8 essential sleep tips to get you and your family through this summer season:
+Here are my 8 essential sleep tips to get you and your family through this summer season:

 1. Don’t ditch your sleep schedule